Norway at the 2026 Winter Olympics

-Norway will compete at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.
+Norway competed at the 2026 Winter Olympics in Milan and Cortina d'Ampezzo, Italy, from 6 to 22 February 2026.

+Two days before the closing ceremony, Norway won its 17th gold medal, thus breaking the record for the most gold medals won at a single Winter Olympics.
+The previous record was 16, also set by Norway, at the 2022 Winter Olympics.
+Meanwhile, Johannes Høsflot Klæbo and Aurora Grinden Løvås were the country's flagbearer during the closing ceremony.

 Competitors

 The following is the list of number of competitors participating at the Games per sport/discipline.